foundryvtt/crucible/docs/Character/Skills.md

 Medicine is used to deal with the health of one's self and others, and to diagnose and effectively treat medical problems.
 Knowledge in this skill represents your knowledge about the humanoid body, sickness, infections, and the art of healing.
 This skill typically involves examining/treating humanoids, but can apply to other types of creatures as well.
 A medic who has mastered their craft can diagnose and treat a wide variety of illnesses, prevent illnesses in those around them, perform autopsies, and more.

 > Having no ranks in the Medicine skill comes with limitations.
-Characters untrained in Medicine generally fail attempts to:
+Characters untrained in Medicine generally cannot attempt to:
 > - Diagnose illnesses or symptoms less common than a fever
 > - Effectively treat internal injuries
 > - Determine an organ's purpose, or diagnose problems in an organ which is not immediately obvious